-In 2020, the Company expects a very similar scenario for this year.
-The Company can already confirm, that the Romanian Government will pay well ahead of the 180 day due date, as the Company is to cash in roughly EUR 10 million by 15th of May 2020 on payment titles issued and received in March of 2020.
+In 2021, the Company expects a very similar scenario compared to prior year.
+The Company can already confirm that the Romanian Government should pay ahead of the 180-day due date.
+During the first quarter of 2021, the Company has received over 66% of the payment titles to be cashed in this year.